License Exempt (LE) Providers

 To support LE providers in meeting health and safety requirements, a FREE web-based NH Health & Safety Training program is available on ProSolutions at: www.prosolutionstraining.com/nh.

 These trainings do not include Pediatric First Aid & Cardiopulmonary Resuscitation (CPR).

 Receive a Monitoring Visit from the NH Child Care Licensing Unit

-- During the first visit, the LE provider will work together with the Licensing Coordinator to review the Monitoring Visit Checklist to be sure all items are addressed
+- During the first visit, the LE provider will work together with the CCLU Coordinator to review the Monitoring Visit Checklist to be sure all items are addressed.

-- The Licensing Coordinator will clearly explain what must be corrected and what needs to be in place by the next visit, as applicable.
+- The CCLU Coordinator will clearly explain what must be corrected and what needs to be in place by the next visit, as applicable.